hsandt/sonic-pico8/README.md

 2. The ingame cartridge (in .p8 or .p8.png form) cannot be run with a vanilla PICO-8 as it exceeds the maximum token limit (8192).
 To play it, you need to patch your PICO-8 executable by following the procedure I described in [this thread](https://www.lexaloffle.com/bbs/?pid=71689#p).

+3. I recommend using a fast reload patch (I will write a post to explain how to do it later) to instantly stream stage data.
+Otherwise, the game will pause half a second every time the character is approaching a different 128x32-tiles region of the map, and also in the transition area between two regions.

 ## Build

 Follow this if you want to build the game yourself.